Notiboy-Project/notiboy-webapp/README.md

 ```

 ### SDK integrated with UI
-As of now the SDK is integrated with UI and will be published as a separate package in the future..
+As of now the SDK is integrated with UI and will be published as a separate package in the future.
 You can check the SDK at `src/sdk`